 Yuwa is expanding its presence in urban slums including Dharavi in Mumbai, considered to be Asia’s largest slum.
 Challenges faced by the organization were very different from what they had seen in rural places.
 Less commitment by the coaches, bad ground conditions because of monsoon and garbage dumping, girls show less commitment, parents being restrictive and reserved.

 Yuwa India team came 3 and won the bronze medal in Spain’s Gasteiz Cup.
 The team also participated in Spain’s prestigious Donosti Cup tournament where more than 400 teams participated from around the world.
-Yuwa mentions that none of the girls who are part of its program under the age of 18 got married on their website.
+Yuwa mentions that none of the girls who are part of its program under the age of 18 got married.